tom-seddon/b2/doc/Debug-version.md

 current state of the system, trying to take paging overrides into account, and are for advisory purposes only.

+Two step buttons allow instruction-resolution steeping: `Step In` will run one instruction for the given CPU and then stop, and `Step Over` will run until the given CPU reaches the next instruction visible.

+As with `Run`/`Stop`, note that the the entire system runs (or not) as a unit.
+When stepping one CPU, the other CPU will continue to run.
+It isn't possible to step just one CPU at a time.

+Also note that the system will stop when it hits a breakpoint on either CPU,meaning a breakpoint for one CPU could interrupt a step operation for the other.
+Debugging code on two CPUs simultaneously isn't very well supported at the moment.

 ## `CRTC Debug`, `Video ULA Debug`, `System VIA Debug`, `User VIA Debug`, `NVRAM Debug` ##

 Activate a debug window for the corresponding piece of BBC hardware,